PraxTube/chess-ai/docs/milestones/one/README.md

   <img src="benchmark-table.svg" alt="Table SVG Image">
 </p>

+The tests were run on a PC with the following specs

+- CPU: Intel i5-4590, Threads: 4, Cores: 4, 3.7GHz

+- RAM: 24GB DDR3

 Interesting to note is that the evaluation function should be the same for both.
 The only reason they could be different, is that the fen string of the python-chess is